-If you’re considering buying the Dallas Cowboys, be aware that Forbes reports the team is worth $5 billion after a 4% rise in value year over year.
+If you’re considering buying the Dallas Cowboys, be aware that Forbes reports the team is worth $5.5 billion.
 To be fair, the Cowboys aren’t only the most valuable team in the NFL, but in all professional sports.
-On the other end of the spectrum are the lowly Bills, which you could scoop up for a paltry $2 billion.
+On the other end of the spectrum are the lowly Bengals, which you could scoop up for a paltry $2 billion.
 For the first in history, the average franchise value in the NFL exceeds $3 billion.
 There are currently four teams valued at $4 billion or more.

 NFL team owners represent a small and exclusive group of very rich people who have professional franchise money to burn — so you’d better have the net worth to stack up.
-The richest owner in the NFL is Microsoft co-founder Paul Allen, according to Forbes.
-He owns not just the Seattle Seahawks but also the NBA’s Portland Trail Blazers.
-He’s worth more than $20.3 billion even after giving away $2 billion to charity.
-Technology companies have created many of the wealthiest people in the world, and that’s the industry where new NFL owners might come from.
+The richest owner in the NFL is David Tepper, according to Forbes.
+With an estimated net worth of $13 billion, Tepper, who owns the Carolina Panthers, is the 41st richest person in the US and is worth nearly $4.5 billion more than Cowboys owner Jerry Jones.

 To the fans who watch the games and buy jerseys, football is a sport.
 But to NFL owners, it’s a business.
 Want to join the club?
 You’d better have the business acumen to back it up.
 According to Fortune, Redskins owner Dan Snyder took his first company public when he was only 32.
 Cowboys owner Jerry Jones sold his father’s insurance firm and successfully invested the proceeds in the oil business.
 Dolphins owner Stephen Ross parlayed a $10,000 loan into a $50 billion real estate company.
 The most successful owners are also wealthy people who have figured out how to stay rich.